Evoltra Concentrate for infusion

 - any of the ingredients listed at the end of this leaflet.

-Females: tell your doctor or pharmacist if you are pregnant or intend to become pregnant.
-Like most cytotoxic medicines, EVOLTRA® is not recommended for use during pregnancy.
-If there is any need to consider EVOLTRA® during your pregnancy, your doctor or pharmacist will discuss with you the benefits and risks of using it.
+Do not receive treatment with EVOLTRA if you are pregnant or intend to become pregnant.
+Like most cytotoxic medicines, EVOLTRA is not recommended for use during pregnancy.
+If there is any need to consider EVOLTRA during your pregnancy, your doctor or pharmacist will discuss with you the benefits and risks of using it.

 Do not breast-feed if you are being treated with this medicine.
 If you are breast-feeding, you must stop breast-feeding before starting the treatment, and must not breast-feed either during or after your treatment.
 Your doctor can advise you when it is safe to breast-feed.